jasonrubenstein18/MLB_FA/README.md

 # MLB_FA

-Analysis of recent MLB Free agent signings
+Analysis of recent MLB Free agent signings -- predicting the value of contracts signed in the 2020-2021 MLB offseason

 Data Scraping:
 - Player Metrics from fangraphs --> fg_scrape.py